 It can be so tempting to be extremely hard on yourself when things don’t go the way they were planned.
 Sometimes, you’re going to fail an exam, sleep through a class, or simply not feel like getting out of bed.
 And, quite frankly, that’s life!
 Beating yourself up about it will only damage your self-confidence even more.
 So, be sure to celebrate all of your little victories, and go easy on yourself.
 The world is a literal stress ball right now, so making sure to give yourself some leniency will lessen your self-tension.

 Some ways you can treat yourself may be ordering takeout (without guilt!), spending a night watching Netflix instead of getting ahead on assignments, or even staying in your pajamas all day.
 All in all, just be sure to pay attention to your daily successes and be proud of them!

 Lastly (and arguably most importantly),

 Even if you don’t get along with your roommates, or are quarantined in your house with an overbearing family, this is still possible.
-Visit friends’ dorms, join clubs–virtually or in person– with people who share your common interests, FaceTime loved ones on the daily, get coffee with with your classmates, and do what you love with those you love.
+Visit friends’ dorms, join clubs (virtually or in-person) with people who share your common interests, FaceTime loved ones, get coffee with your classmates, and do what you love with those you love.